-Causes of PID.
 PID may result from many different conditions that cause infections.
 Among them are:

 - Sexually transmitted diseases (cause of most PIDs).
 Chlamydia trachomatis is an infectious organism that causes 75% of infertility in the fallopian tubes.
 Gonorrhea is responsible for most of the remaining cases.